davish/davi.sh/src/content/blog/2024/11/nix-vscode.md

 };
 ```

-After that, installing VSCode is basically one line of code in our `home-manager` config:
+After that, installing VSCode is just one line of code in our `home-manager` config:

 ```nix
 homeconfig = { pkgs, ... }: {